altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "What!?"<br/>

-They didn't understand the reasons, but for the mercenaries who were prepared for death in such a desperate situation, this was a wonderful proposal that seemed to have dropped from Heaven.
+They didn't understand the reasons, but for the mercenaries who were prepared for death in such a desperate situation, this was a wonderful proposal that seemed to have dropped from Heaven.<br/>

-They looked at each other.
+They looked at each other.<br/>

 The youth who was going to commit suicide leaped off his horse.
-He dropped the sword in his hand, went down on one knee and raised his hands to the sky.
+He dropped the sword in his hand, went down on one knee and raised his hands to the sky.<br/>

 "My god, please spare me!"<br/>

-As the other mercenaries followed his lead, Holger stared at Diethart to the very last moment.
+As the other mercenaries followed his lead, Holger stared at Diethart to the very last moment.<br/>

-He had no other choice.
+He had no other choice.<br/>

-Holger's band was captured by the barbarians.
+Holger's band was captured by the barbarians.<br/>

 They were separated and their hands and legs were chained.
-A piece of cloth covered the tiny cave Holger was locked in.
+A piece of cloth covered the tiny cave Holger was locked in.<br/>

-He thought they would freeze him to death...
+He thought they would freeze him to death...<br/>

-But they provided him with warm water and red hot rocks to keep him warm.
+But they provided him with warm water and red hot rocks to keep him warm.<br/>

-They really planned to keep their word.
+They really planned to keep their word.<br/>

-At night, the crying sound of a youth came from one of the caves.
+At night, the crying sound of a youth came from one of the caves.<br/>

 3 days later--

-Holger was brought before Diethart alone.
+Holger was brought before Diethart alone.<br/>

-His limbs were bound, and a sword was pointed at him.
+His limbs were bound, and a sword was pointed at him.<br/>

-But it was a miracle he was still alive.
+But it was a miracle he was still alive.<br/>

-Beside Diethart was a young man in Belgarian uniform.
+Beside Diethart was a young man in Belgarian uniform.<br/>

 A girl with crimson eyes was present too.
-Her mouth was masked so Hawk couldn't tell who she was, but she must be holding a high position if she was keeping her identity a secret.
+Her mouth was masked so Hawk couldn't tell who she was, but she must be holding a high position if she was keeping her identity a secret.<br/>

-Holger spat in his heart.
+Holger spat in his heart.<br/>

 (Damn it... so the Belgarians were behind this.)

-He was surrounded by barbarians holding spears.
+He was surrounded by barbarians holding spears.<br/>

-A young man whose expression was too gentle for a soldier offered him a wooden chair.
+A young man whose expression was too gentle for a soldier offered him a wooden chair.<br/>

 "Please take a seat."<br/>

 "Hmmp...
 I will die if I refuse right?
 I will sit."<br/>

-Holger sat opposite the Belgarian soldier.
+Holger sat opposite the Belgarian soldier.<br/>

-A wooden table was placed between them.
+A wooden table was placed between them.<br/>

 The young man spoke broken Germanian with a Belgarian accent: